 How to Choose a Doctoral Program in Social Work

 Students should consider several factors when selecting a program.
 Earning a Ph.D. in social work typically takes three to five years, depending on the program and the student.
-Some online programs offer accelerated options, allowing students to complete courses more quickly and reduce completion time.
+Some social work phd programs online offer accelerated options, allowing students to complete courses more quickly and reduce completion time.
 On-campus programs require in-person interaction in traditional classroom settings and may provide opportunities such as graduate internships and assistantships.

 To determine cost, students should consider the number of required credits and the anticipated degree completion time.
 Along with tuition and fees, learners should consider the area's cost of living, transportation to and from campus, textbooks, and missed work hours.